marcoguerini/CONAN/README.md

 ## Citation
 You can find further details in our paper:

+Yi-Ling Chung, Elizaveta Kuzmenko, Serra Sinem Tekiroğlu, and Marco Guerini.
+2019. <em>CONAN - COunter NArratives through Nichesourcing: a Multilingual Dataset of Responses to Fight Online Hate Speech.</em> In Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics: Long Papers.

 ```bibtex
 @inproceedings{chung-etal-2019-conan,
     title = "{CONAN} - {CO}unter {NA}rratives through Nichesourcing: a Multilingual Dataset of Responses to Fight Online Hate Speech",